containerbase/base/docs/custom-root-ca.md

 ### Java

-For java you need to mount your own certificate store to `/opt/buildpack/ssl/cacerts`.
+For Java you need to mount your own certificate store to `/opt/buildpack/ssl/cacerts`.

 ```bash
 docker run --rm -it \